 It’s also Thailand’s poorest region.
 The main economic activity is agriculture.
 Tourism is scarce.
 Forty percent of the Isan population is concentrated in the provinces of Khorat, Ubon Ratchathani, Udon Thani, and Khon Kaen, which are also known as “the big 4 of Isan”.

-Thai Massage schools and courses (accessible for Non-Thai) are rarely to be found in the region.
+Thai Massage schools and courses (accessible for Non-Thai) are rare to be found in the region.
 Below an overview of what we’ve encountered.